Hu Xia: 2018 – 2021: "Don't You Know?" and Reading the Old

 In August 2018, Hu sang the first ending song, "Sighs of the Palace Walls" (红墙叹), for Story of Yanxi Palace.
 In November, Hu partnered with 2D content creation community CFun to create the comic "Young Detective" starring Hu's two-dimensional image IP "Hu Xiaoxia".

 In December, he performed "Don't You Know?" (知否知否) with Yisa Yu for the TV series The Story of Minglan.
 The song became a mega hit, topping Tencent Music's UNI Chart for 5 consecutive weeks, the QQ Music New Song Chart 16 times, the Kugou Music Chinese New Song Chart and the Rising Chart, and the Kuwo Music New Song Chart for a whole month.

 On April 12, 2019, Hu participated in the season 7 finale of the singing competition show Singer as Chyi Yu's partner.
 On April 17, Hu released his fifth album Reading the Old (念·旧), under a new label Raining Culture (大雨文化).

 In 2020, Hu appeared on Singer again, this time as a challenge singer.
 In July, he released "Indeterminate Fate" (未定的注定), the promotional song for the game Tears of Themis.
 In December, he sang "Red Supreme"(红绝), the ending theme for donghua Heaven Official's Blessing.

 From December 2020 to February 2021, Hu participated in the competition show Shine!
-Super Brothers, finishing in 2nd place behind Tan Jianci and forming the group Tan, Chen Zhipeng, Fu Longfei, Fu Xinbo, Liu Wei, and Alan Yu.
+Super Brothers, finishing in 2nd place behind Tan Jianci and forming the group Tan, Chen Zhipeng, Fu Longfei, Fu Xinbo, Liu Wei, and Yu Menglong.
 In March 2021, he released "Untitled"(无题), which is one of the soundtracks for the TV series Word of Honor.
 From September to December 2021, Hu participated in the music variety show Singing with Legends season 3 as a New Singer and was paired with the Veteran Singer George Lam, winning the best pair prize of the season.